osome-iu/SimSoM/workflow/rules/README.md

-Snakemake rules to run simulations whose results are reported in the paper.
+This directory contains Snakemake rules to run simulations whose results are reported in the paper.
+- Snakemake is a powerful workflow that helps keeping track of experiments systematically.
+Each Snakemake file is consists of rules that define how to create output files from input files.
+Dependencies between the rules are determined automatically, creating a DAG (directed acyclic graph) of jobs that can be automatically parallelized.
+Read more about Snakemake in its [documentation](https://snakemake.readthedocs.io/en/v5.1.4/executable.html)
-The associated section and figure is listed with each rule.
+- The associated section and figure is listed with each rule.

+Run each snakefile below by:
+- Changing into the root directory of this project
+- calling `snakemake --snakefile workflow/rules/<rule-name>.smk --cores all` **Note**: If you decide to run __multiple rules at the same time__, call the above command with the `--nolock` flag.
+This is to disable Snakemake's default mechanism of locking a directory to prevent a file being modified multiple times.
+We do this since some of our rules make use of the same network files.
+Although using `--nolock` is generally __not recommended__, this should be fine because our results are disjoint sets of output files.

 # Cognitive and Network Vulnerabilities
 ## Cognitive